Safeguarding Sensitive Credentials for SP-API Applications

 }

-While hardcoding credentials may seem attractive in the development process, it creates significant risks in your applications.
+While hardcoding credentials can seem like an option for the development process, it creates significant risks in your applications.
 If a malicious actor can gain access to your codebase, they can easily gain access to the credentials.
 The malicious actor can then control any resource the credentials are authorized to access.

 For example, if a malicious actor finds your Amazon SP-API credentials, they can make API calls on your behalf without your permission or knowledge.
-It is possible that you may never know whether an attacker is using your credentials, since it is difficult to discern whether access is legitimate or illegitimate.
+It is possible that you might never know whether an attacker is using your credentials, because it is difficult to discern whether access is legitimate or illegitimate.

 Selling Partner API applications

-Developers must protect these credentials accordingly, as the risks and mitigating actions described in this whitepaper apply to them.
+Developers must protect these credentials accordingly, as the risks and mitigating actions described in this technical paper apply to them.

 Amazon's protections

-Amazon continually scans the internet to detect if sensitive credentials like Amazon SP-API secret access keys are publicly available.
+Amazon continually scans the internet to detect if sensitive credentials are publicly available.
 When Amazon finds keys on the internet, the Information Security team rotates the keys to remove the risk and block malicious actors from taking control of the application.
 Amazon then informs the key owner.

 Since the keys have been made publicly available, Amazon assumes that an unauthorized party has access to the keys, putting the Amazon SP-API application owners at risk.
 Unfortunately, rotating the keys means that the application owner cannot control the application, either.